 It is important to note that these are only examples.
 You and the other parent can work out an arrangement that accommodates everyone’s work schedules while giving the children a sense of stability and routine.
 You can also agree to change these written schedules, should you need to, if everyone is in agreement.

-Also note, we are currently dealing with schedules that are likely to change in the next 12-18 months due to COVID-19 and school closures, as well as remote working environments.
+Also note, that we are currently dealing with schedules that are likely to change in the next 12-18 months due to COVID-19 and school closures, as well as remote working environments.
 Many parents have worked with us to create temporary schedules for these unique times, knowing that if/when things change, we will likely need to modify the schedule for the new environment we will all be facing.

 Contact a North Carolina Child Custody Attorney Today